Vercix/fre-godot/README.md

 - [ ] Better integration between GDScript and JSX classes.
 Not sure how as this probably requires modification of the ECMAScript module or Godot it self.
 - [ ] (Re)implement concurrent rendering.
 - [ ] Implement text nodes, maybe.
+- [ ] Create proper api and integration for classes.

 <br>